-Who: OFICD When: Medium term

-Resources: Housing Office Funds; foundations
+Who: OFICD When: Medium term Resources: Housing Office Funds; foundations

-2. Offer incentives for preservation projects that also support locally-based economic development.

-Who: HDLC, VCC, Economic Development

-When: Medium term Resources: Staff time
+Offer incentives for preservation projects that also support locally-based economic development.
+Who: HDLC, VCC, Economic Development When: Medium term Resources: Staff time

 2.C Foster relationships with neighborhood-based housing and community development initiatives to stimulate preservation as part of overall neighborhood revitalization.
 Partnerships between historic preservation and neighborhood revitalization initiatives will support a more holistic approach to preservation that emphasizes all aspects of neighborhood character-not just individual buildings-and strengthen the viability of New Orleans' beloved neighborhoods for both current and future residents.
 The PRC's work in rehabilitating and reselling historic houses is an example of neighborhood-based preservation.
-HDLC can assist in furthering neighborhood revitalization through historic preservation by providing information and guidance on cost-effective restoration of historic properties.
+HDLC can assist in furthering neighborhood revitalization through historic properties.
 The city's housing agencies can make federal funds for rehabilitation available to historic projects.

-1. Empower neighborhoods to identify and prioritize code enforcement activities.

-Who: Code Enforcement, IT When: First five years
+Empower neighborhoods to identify and prioritize code enforcement activities.
+Who: Code Enforcement, IT When: First five years Resources: Staff time; volunteers